 Let us start by understanding how message blocks work.
 To create a model that uses messages, use Send blocks to convert data and send messages and Receive blocks to receive and convert messages to data.
 For a simple example that shows how Send and Receive blocks work, see Animate and Understand Sending and Receiving Messages.

 Use Send and Receive blocks to model message send and receive interfaces for your components.
 For a simple example that shows the basics of creating send and receive interfaces, see Establish Message Send and Receive Interfaces Between Software Components.
-To learn how to generate code for the same model, see Generate C or C++ Code for Message-Based Communication in Simulink (Simulink Coder).
+To learn how to generate code for the same model, see Generate C++ Messages to Communicate Between Simulink Components (Embedded Coder).

 You can further modify send and receive interfaces for custom behavior.
 For example, you can synchronize when a receive interface executes to when data is available.
 For more information, see Model a Message Receive Interface that Runs on Message Availability.

-After modeling, generate C/C++ code for your send and receive interfaces and connect them to the middleware or an operating system communication API.
-For an example that generates code for a top model and allows your application to communicate in a distributed system that uses an external message protocol service (for example, DDS, ROS, SOMEIP, or POSIX messages), see Generate C++ Code from Top Models for Message-Based Communication By Using External Message Protocols (Embedded Coder).
+After modeling, generate code for your send and receive interfaces and connect them to the middleware or an operating system communication API.
+For an example that generates code for a top model and allows your application to communicate in a distributed system that uses an external message protocol service (for example, DDS, ROS, SOMEIP, or POSIX messages), see Generate C++ Messages to Communicate Between Simulink and an Operating System or Middleware (Embedded Coder).

 Use Queue blocks to store, sort and queue messages.
 The Queue block allows you to specify message storage capacity and the overwriting and sorting policies for message transitions.
 For a simple example that shows how a Queue block works, see Use a Queue Block to Manage Messages.